paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-015-appropriation-of-waters-reservoir-sites.md

 ### Statutory Notes

-#### Repeal of Section
+#### References in Text
-Section repealed by Pub.
+Sections 946 to 949 of this title, referred to in text, were repealed by Pub.
 L. 94–579, title VII, § 706(a), Oct.
 21, 1976, 90 Stat.
 2793, effective on and after Oct.
 21, 1976, insofar as applicable to the issuance of rights-of-way over, upon, under, and through the public lands and lands in the National Forest System.

-#### References in Text
+#### Repeal; Savings Provision
-Sections 946 to 949 of this title, referred to in text, were repealed by Pub.
+Section repealed by Pub.
 L. 94–579, title VII, § 706(a), Oct.
 21, 1976, 90 Stat.
 2793, effective on and after Oct.
 21, 1976, insofar as applicable to the issuance of rights-of-way over, upon, under, and through the public lands and lands in the National Forest System.

-#### Savings Provision
-Repeal by Pub.
-L. 94–579, insofar as applicable to the issuance of rights-of-way, not to be construed as terminating any valid lease, permit, patent, etc., existing on Oct.
+Such repeal not to be construed as terminating any valid lease, permit, patent, etc., existing on Oct.
 21, 1976, see section 701 of Pub.
 L. 94–579, set out as a note under [section 1701 of this title](./chapter-035-federal-land-policy-and-management.md#section-1701).

 <a id="section-665"></a>